donhenzo/JML-engine-Joiner-Mover-Leaver-/READme.md

 The engine enforces:

-- **Pre-provision governance validation** — no identity is created without clearing a hard policy gate
+- **Pre-provision governance validation**: no identity is created without clearing a hard policy gate
-- **Canonical data normalisation** — raw HR field values are resolved to controlled canonical values before any decision is made; unresolvable values are prevented from reaching provisioning
+- **Canonical data normalisation** : raw HR field values are resolved to controlled canonical values before any decision is made; unresolvable values are prevented from reaching provisioning
-- **Policy-driven entitlement resolution** — group and RBAC assignments are derived from externally configurable rule objects, not hardcoded logic
+- **Policy-driven entitlement resolution** : group and RBAC assignments are derived from externally configurable rule objects, not hardcoded logic
-- **Deterministic idempotency** — the same HR event processed twice produces exactly one outcome; retries are safe
+- **Deterministic idempotency** : the same HR event processed twice produces exactly one outcome; retries are safe
-- **Immutable audit reporting** — every decision, every rule ID, every failure reason is written to a per-identity JSON report regardless of outcome
+- **Immutable audit reporting** : every decision, every rule ID, every failure reason is written to a per-identity JSON report regardless of outcome

 ---